AdobeDocs/analytics.en/help/components/vrs/vrs-considerations.md

 For example, a large media organization owns 100 web properties.
 Each property publishes a few thousand news articles monthly, in addition to hosting all articles from previous months.
 This organization uses a global report suite where eVar1 is 'Article Name'.
 Assume in this report there are approximately 5 million unique article names each month from the various properties combined.
 If using a virtual report suite, only a portion of the 5 million values will be included in the virtual report suite.
 The remaining are included under low-traffic.
 If multi-suite tagging is used, each individual report suite can see its own set of unique values.

-Adobe Customer Care can sometimes increase unique value limits for a small number of dimensions, which can eliminate this problem entirely.
+Adobe Customer Care can sometimes increase unique value limits for a small number of dimensions, which may eliminate this problem entirely.
 Consult your account team and Customer Care for more information.

 ### Shared variables across report suites